Leon Thomas: Life and career

-In 2012, Thomas started to record his first mixtape called Metro Hearts; it was released on August 1, 2012.
-Songs on the mixtape include "Forever", "Bad", "Moving On", "Vibe", "Like Clay", and "Never Look Back".
-The mixtape also included a cover of Drake's "Take Care" with Ariana Grande.
-Thomas co-wrote the song "Ain't No Other Me" for the British girl group Stooshe, which features as a deluxe edition track on their debut album, London with the Lights On.
-Thomas co-wrote four songs on his former co-star Ariana Grande's 2013 album Yours Truly.
-He also co-produced four songs on the album, in addition to the song "Last Christmas" from Grande's EP Christmas Kisses, as a member of production duo the Rascals.
-His production work under the Rascals was also included on Toni Braxton and Babyface's Grammy Award-winning album Love, Marriage & Divorce, contributing to the solo "I'd Rather Be Broke", performed by Braxton.

 On September 24, 2013, Thomas released a new single, "Hello How Are You" (featuring Wiz Khalifa).
 On January 1, 2014, Thomas released a new mixtape, V1bes, under the name Leon Thomas, via DatPiff.
 He also announced that a music video for "Hello How Are You" was in the works.
 In 2016, he served as a co-producer for Post Malone's album Stoney.

 In 2016, Thomas released the mixtape Before the Beginning via SoundCloud, which compiled eight songs which he had "[held on] for a long time".
 In 2017, he appeared in the Kathryn Bigelow-directed film Detroit.